paulmillr/chokidar/README.md

 `chokidar.watch()` produces an instance of `FSWatcher`.
 Methods of `FSWatcher`:

-* `.add(file / files)`: Add directories / files for tracking.
+* `.add(path / paths)`: Add files, directories, or glob patterns for tracking.
-Takes an array of strings (file paths) or just one path.
+Takes an array of strings or just one string.
 * `.on(event, callback)`: Listen for an FS event.
 Available events: `add`, `addDir`, `change`, `unlink`, `unlinkDir`, `ready`, `raw`, `error`.
 Additionally `all` is available which gets emitted with the underlying event name